-Robotic Materials mission is to enable human-like manipulation skills by co-designing hand mechanism and visual and tactile perception.
+Robotic Materials mission is to enable human-like manipulation skills and make them accessible to the workforce at large to revolutionize manufacturing from the bottom up.
+We achieve this by co-designing hand mechanism, visual and tactile perception, and intuitive user interfaces.
 Robotic Materials is a spin-off from the University of Colorado at Boulder and has been funded by angles, the state of Colorado and the National Science Foundation’s SBIR program.
 We believe that contact sensing is critical for successful manipulation and being able to see an object before contact to be even better.
-As properly using the sense of touch for manipulation is not trivial, we are also providing a full-stack perception and manipulation solution based on ROS, PCL, OpenCV and MoveIt!

 Why tactile sensing?
 Robotic manipulation relies on providing sufficient constraints to an object.
 The problem is that to continue to exert force after contact has been made will induce motion in the object, making it harder to successfully complete the grasp.
 Robotic Materials sensors can help here, by allowing the robot to determine the point of zero distance and zero force.
 At the same time, proximity reading helps to align the gripper/hand with the object before contact is made.